 In this entry for our Affordable James Bond Wardrobe series, we going to cover what you need to know when you’re buying a suit.
 Because let’s face it: 007 and tailoring have gone hand in hand since the very beginning of the franchise.
+One thing that’s often overlooked but is vital when buying a suit (no matter the price) is the fitting.
+Every man is different, so no suit will fit perfectly unless it is made to measure.
+All good tailors and clothing companies will measure and customize the fitting of your suit.
+Some, like Damiani, will even let you customise the fabrics, patterns and textures too.
 There’s a lot to cover so let’s get started!

 Suit Jacket Construction

 A suit jacket is made up of three layers: the outer fabric, the interlining and the inner liner fabric.
 When it comes to the basics of suit construction, we mainly want to focus on that middle layer.
 The jacket’s interlining is a piece of material that runs from the shoulders down the front of the jacket almost the hem.
 What matters is how the interlining layer is made and how the outer fabrics attaches to it.
 There are three main interlining construction methods: full canvassed, half canvassed and fused.

 This is the least expensive way to make a suit jacket.
 A fused interlining is normally different layers of fabric bonded together with an adhesive and heat to create one piece of material.
 The outer fabric is then bonded onto the fused interlining to give the jacket its shape.
 Now, just in case you’re thinking that fused construction is only used by low-end brands, you should know that some higher-end fashion labels also make some of their suits this way.